 After a glorious career, former World Player of the Year Ronaldo has retired from football aged 34.
 After last weekâ€™s Libertadores fiasco, subsequent injury and threats/abuse from fans, Ronaldo has decided to call it a day.
 Speaking to a local newspaper, he said: â€œI canâ€™t take it anymore.
 I want to continue, but I canâ€™t.
 I think of what I want to do on the field but I canâ€™t execute it the way I would like.
 Itâ€™s time.
 It was beautifulâ€.
 So thatâ€™s it.
 WOW.
 The great man is retiring with immediate effect.

 For such a great player who has achieved so much, it would be wrong to criticise him.
-Yes, he looked and played like a whale recently.
-A whale with a very good touch mind you.
+Yes, he was overweight and didn’t do much running at the end.
 But put that into context; he came back from three career-threatening injuries and continued to score goals and play at the highest level wherever he went; he won two World Cups; he was the all-time leading scorer at World Cups with 15 goals; he was the 3 times World Player of the year; he won countless trophies at club level; he played for Cruzeiro, PSV, Barcelona, Inter Milan, Real Madrid, AC Milan, and Corinthians.
 Pretty darn good I say.